About St. Mary's County Master Gardeners

 When can I become a Master Gardener?

-• St. Mary’s County typically offers basic training classes either once a year or once every other year.
-We usually offer our classes in the winter/spring timeframe.
-You can sign up to receive updates about when the next one is or check back on our website for future class dates.
+- St. Mary’s County typically offers basic training classes either once a year or once every other year, usually in the winter/spring season.
+You can add your name to a list of interested candidates to stay informed of the next class being offered.

 Where do I have to go to become a Master Gardener?